rajatagrawal1094/SatelliteRepositoryContentSync/README.md

 [ragrawal@satellite ~]$ hammer repository-set list --organization "redhat" --product "Red Hat Satellite Capsule"
 ```

-Run the following command to list the individual repostories under the repository sets.
+Run the following command to list the individual repositories under the repository sets.
 You will also be able to see the specific release version and if the repositories are enabled

 ```console
 [ragrawal@satellite ~]$ hammer repository-set available-repositories --organization "redhat" --product "Red Hat Enterprise Linux for x86_64" --id 11049